bondms/cpp_demos/README.md

 ## TODO(MarkBond)

-* Consolidate the ASIO coroutine examples.
+* Tests for ASIO coroutine examples.
-  * Split ASIO coroutine examples into app, lib and tst.
 * What about using asio::experimental::task for tasks?
 * Re-use the `asio::steady_timer` in AsioCoroutineTaskGenerator?
 * Improve cross-platform support: